top of page

 Beyond Van Gogh Immersive Experience

-On November 9th, we attended the finals of the 2022 Margaritaville USA Pickleball National Championships at the Indian Wells Tennis Garden.
-The facility is also home to the BNP Paribas Open – the largest combined men and women’s tennis tournament in the world.
-Unfortunately it was also the last national pickleball championship held a the Tennis Garden.
-Starting in 2023, the event will be held in Texas.
+We attended the finals of the 2022 Margaritaville USA Pickleball National Championships on November 9th at the Indian Wells Tennis Garden.
+This venue also hosts the BNP Paribas Open, the largest combined men's and women's tennis tournament globally.
+Unfortunately, this was the last national pickleball championship to be held at the Tennis Garden, as the event will move to Texas starting in 2023.

-On November 14th, we held a 'moustache party' at Joanna and Wayne's home.
-We had bought these stick-on moustaches in Seattle a year ago and were saving them for the right moment.
-The moment was now!
-Everyone had a laugh and there was no better way to end our fall stay than with these outstanding people.
-Unfortunately, this was the last time we would see Wayne – what an amazing and inspirational person.
-He had such an impact on our community.
+On November 14th, we hosted a 'moustache party' at Joanna and Wayne's house.
+We had purchased these stick-on moustaches in Seattle a year prior and were waiting for the perfect occasion to use them.
+The time had finally come!
+Everyone enjoyed a good laugh, and it was the perfect way to conclude our fall stay with such wonderful people.
+Sadly, this was the last time we would see Wayne – he was an incredible and inspirational individual who left a significant mark on our community.

 Front: Steve, Wayne and Joanna